rynocav226/wedding-website/frontend/README.md

 Brewery Crawl
 > change up order on single column so don't have picture back to back - DONE
-> add another groomsman number to contact
+> add another groomsman number to contact - DONE
 > ensure food truck is still accurate
 > first column wider on the stops - DONE